rhit-johnsosy/rhit-csse290-alife-obsidian/papers/Tavares (2015).md

-* "Since perceptrons (they aren't linearly separable) are not suitable as a general neuronal component of NCAs, the next logical step is to use a multi-layer feed-forward ANN.
+* "Since perceptrons are not suitable as a general neuronal component of NCAs (they aren't linearly separable), the next logical step is to use a multi-layer feed-forward ANN.
 The reasoning is straight-forward: it has been proved that networks of this type can learn any function, as long as the hidden layer contains enough neurons." pg.
 5
 * To evaluate the ANN
 	* A test set would be too restrictive and not allow room for complexity and evolution
 	* Therefore, measuring complexity is the best way.
 Score ANNs with higher complexity in their emerging features than those who have less.